 Ok, so now we have setup our CA & had it configured.
-Nothing too special, now lets create a Cert Template.
-In this example I’ll be creating a certificate template to be used with our Recast Management Server Web Server, which will basically be the same for any web server.
+Now let’s create a Cert Template.
+In this example, I’ll be creating a certificate template to be used with our Recast Management Server Web Server, which will basically be the same for any web server.

 Now that this is done, you’ll have to Add these certs to “Certificate Templates” – Otherwise you might get this error:

 “The requested certificate template is not supported by this CA. A valid certification authority (CA) configured to issue certificates based on this template cannot be located, or the CA does not support this operation, or the CA is not trusted.”

 This drove me crazy for a bit, then realized I forgot a step.
 Any Templates you’ve duplicated and created that you want this CA to be able to give out, you’ll need to add here: [More Info]

 Sorry, the names changed.
 I noticed this after the original post and am appending this from my personal lab.

 Now, on the server, you can enroll and add the certificate.